veighnsche/Small_chatbot/README.md

 <img alt="A screenshot of the llama tree chat widget in the sandbox" src="screenshot-21-11-23.webp" title="Screenshot"/>

+## LlamaTree: Simplifying AI Integration in Your Projects

+**Effortless Integration, Focused Innovation**

+**Introduction**

+Welcome to LlamaTree, the internal library that streamlines the integration of AI chat assistants into your application.
+Designed to bypass the repetitive groundwork, LlamaTree lets your team jump directly into the creative and interactive aspects of AI development.

+### Bypassing the Boredom with LlamaTree

+LlamaTree is designed to eliminate the setup tasks in AI chat integration, allowing teams to focus on the exciting parts of AI Assistant development.
+Here’s a concise overview of its key features:

+- **Streamlined Chat Functionality:** LlamaTree not only saves user and assistant messages and function calls but also allows for the regeneration of assistant messages and editing of user messages.
+It supports real-time message streaming and pre-loading of data messages for responsive assistant interactions.
+- **Enhanced User Experience:** Automatically generates concise conversation titles for easy reference and maintains user-specific chat histories, all secured through robust authentication mechanisms.
+- **Seamless Integration and Compatibility:** Flexible to work with any AI of your choice, LlamaTree streamlines function calls to the host application.
+It’s readily available as a React library on NPM and can be integrated into any HTML/JS environment, living in the DOM for easy front-end control.
+- **Robust System Management:** With advanced error handling and the ability to control the chat flow, including stopping the stream and sending signals to the AI vendor, LlamaTree ensures a smooth and reliable operation.

+LlamaTree offers a comprehensive solution that covers every aspect of AI chat integration, from user interaction to system management, ensuring that your focus remains on innovation and creativity.

+**LlamaTree's Core Features**

+- **Simplified Function Calls:** LlamaTree uniquely enables AI to interact with your existing project through JSON responses.
+These responses include the function name and its arguments, allowing for seamless integration and interaction.
+- **Customizable AI Options:** Choose to implement your own AI model or your client's, with easy adaptability to different requirements.
+- **Rich Chat Functionalities:** Besides managing function calls, LlamaTree comes equipped with a wide array of chatting features to enhance user interaction.

+**The Technical Edge**

+LlamaTree makes AI responses more than just text replies; it turns them into actionable insights directly linked to your application's functions.
+This direct link between AI output and application response paves the way for more dynamic and interactive AI experiences.

+**Benefits**

+- **Direct Focus on Innovation:** With the foundational setup taken care of, your team can immediately start working on the engaging parts of AI development.
+- **Seamless Application Interaction:** LlamaTree’s ability to handle function calls ensures that AI can effectively interact with and enhance your existing project.
+- **Time and Resource Efficiency:** Reduce the time spent on setup and allocate more resources towards innovation and user experience enhancement.

+**Conclusion**

+Adopt LlamaTree and transform the way you integrate AI into your projects.
+It’s not just about adding AI; it’s about making AI work in harmony with your application, effortlessly and effectively.

+**Get Started with LlamaTree**

+Incorporate LlamaTree in your project today and focus on what’s truly exciting about AI development.
+Experience the ease of AI integration that aligns perfectly with your project's needs.

+### Feature List for LlamaTree

+#### 1. Chat Functionality
+- **Saves User and Assistant Messages and Function Calls:** Efficiently records all interactions and function calls for easy reference.
+- **Regenerate Assistant Messages and Edit User Messages:** Offers flexibility in message management, allowing iteration between changes.
+- **Streams Assistant Message:** Real-time streaming of assistant messages for dynamic interaction.
+- **Load Data Messages in Chat for the Assistant:** Pre-loads data messages that are sent when the user interacts, enhancing the assistant's responsiveness.

+#### 2. User Experience
+- **Automated Three-Word Conversation Title in History:** Generates concise and meaningful titles for each conversation in the history log.
+- **Lists History of Chats for Logged-In User:** Provides a user-specific chat history for easy tracking and reference.
+- **Authentication:** Ensures secure access and user verification.

+#### 3. Integration and Compatibility
+- **Bring Your Own AI:** Offers the flexibility to integrate any AI of your choice or the client's preference.
+- **Function Calls Stream to the Host:** Seamlessly sends function calls to the host application, facilitating dynamic interactions.
+- **React Library Available on NPM:** Easily accessible for React developers, with support for integration into any HTML/JS environment.
+- **Llama-Tree Lives in the DOM and Is Controllable Through the Front-End:** Offers front-end control for seamless integration into the web environment.

+#### 4. System Management
+- **Error Handling:** Robust error management for smoother operation and reliability.
+- **Stopping the Stream and Sending a Stop Signal to the AI Vendor:** Provides control over the chat flow, including the ability to halt interactions as needed.

 ## Overview

 ### Introduction to Llama Tree